Public Administration & Policy Ph.D. Degree Program

 Ph.D. in Public Administration and Policy

-All students in the Ph.D. program are required to have a basic proficiency at the doctoral level in the five general areas of Politics and Administration, Economic and Financial Theory, Research Methods, Organizational Theory, and Foundations of Public Administration.
-Proficiency in these areas is demonstrated by satisfactory performance in the six core Ph.D. courses.
+All students in the Ph.D. program are required to have a basic proficiency at the doctoral level in public affairs scholarship, broadly defined.
+Proficiency is demonstrated by satisfactory performance in coursework and the candidacy requirements.
 Students achieving less than a “B” average (GPA = 3.00) in the Ph.D. core are not eligible to continue in the program.
-Students with a core GPA above 3.50 are automatically retained in the program.

 Pad 702 Politics and Administration;